waocats/crabgo/src/doc/src/reference/registry-web-api.md

 {
     // Indicates the remove succeeded, always true.
     "ok": true
     // A string to be displayed to the user.
-Currently ignored by cargo.
+Currently ignored by crabgo.
     "msg": "owners successfully removed",
 }
 ```